hphelion/documentation/network.howto.md

 3. Click **Create Network**.
 	<br><img src="media/compute-network-new-network-create.png"  alt="" />

-4. On the **Network** tab, enter a name for the network  and leave the **Admin State** selected.
+4. On the **Network** tab, enter a name for the network.
 	<br><img src="media/compute-network-new-network.png"  alt="" />

+6. Leave the **Admin State** selected to launch the network in the enabled state or clear the field to disable the new network.

-5. Click **Next** to configure a subnet for the network.
+6. Click **Next** to configure a subnet for the network.

-6. On the **Subnet** tab, enter the subnet name
+7. On the **Subnet** tab,
+	- Enter the subnet name.
+	- Enter a network address range for the subnet in Classless Inter-Domain Routing (CIDR) format in the **Network Address** field,  for example: 192.168.0.0/24.
+	- Select IPv4 or IPv6, as appropriate, in the **IP Version** field.
+	- Enter a gateway IP address from the subnet or leave the **Gateway IP** field blank to use the default value for the gateway IP address; for example, 192.168.0.1 for 192.168.0.0/24.
+	- Leave **Disable Gateway** clear to enable the network gateway for this network, or select  **Disable Gateway** to disable the network.
+You will not be able to connect this network to the router if the gateway is disabled.
 	<br><img src="media/compute-network-new-network-sub.png"  alt="" />

-7. In the **Network Address** field enter a network address range for the subnet in Classless Inter-Domain Routing (CIDR) format, for example: 192.168.0.0/24.

-8. In the **IP Version** field, select IPv4 or IPv6, as appropriate.

-9. Leave the **Gateway IP** field blank to use the default value for the gateway IP address; for example, 192.168.0.1 for 192.168.0.0/24.

-10. To disable the network gateway for this network, select  **Disable Gateway**.
-You will not be able to connect this network to the router if the gateway is disabled.

 11. Click **Next**.